Écu: Silver écu of 1726

 From 1690 to 1725 rates were unstable, resulting in the discontinuation of the Louis d'argent in favor of the new silver écu.
 In 1726 it was first issued at issued 8.3 to a French Mark of silver, 11/12 fine (or 27.03 g fine silver), and valued at 6₶.
 The silver écu was further broken down into a 1/8 value coin (huitième d'écu), a value coin (the quart d'écu) and a value coin (the demi-écu).
 All had the king's bust on the obverse and the royal coat of arms on the reverse.

 This silver écu was known as the laubthaler in Germany.
 It circulated in Southern Germany at 2.8 South German gulden.
 In Switzerland it was worth four Berne livres or four francs of the Helvetic Republic.
-For more on the 17th-18th centuries currency system, see Louis d'or, livre tournois and Italian scudo.
+For more on the 17th- and 18th-century currency system, see Louis d'or, livre tournois and Italian scudo.